DJ45X/PySecureLogin/README.md

 - `db_init.py` will initialize the databse, checking if the 'users' table exists, creating it if it doesn't with the proper fields.
 ___
 ## Future Ideas
 I plan to explore other methods to password encryption such as peppering and other hashing methods similar to bcrypt.
 Implementation of OAuth is also a potential avenue for exploration.
+Other methods for better security may include password polocies.